TheBlep/Terminal-based-battleship/README.md

     - Set the buildpacks (under settings) to 'Python' and 'NodeJS'.
 Where Python is **above** NodeJS
     - Link the Heroku app to the repository
     - Click on **Deploy**
+- Active deployment
+    - Another option is to use the active Heroku deplyoment [here](https://terminal-based-battleship-ad2683f69f33.herokuapp.com/)

 ## Credits
 - **Developer:** TheBlep